Guitar Fretboard Guide

 The fretboard must be smooth and durable.

-A smooth surface prevents damage to your fingertips as you constantly press down with your fingertips.
+A smooth surface prevents damage to your fingertips as you constantly press down on the strings, allows smooth bends, and prevents undue damage to your strings.

 Most guitar fretboards are made of rosewood, maple, or ebony.
 Some experienced guitarists can hear the slightly different tones produced by these woods, but most beginners can't.
 As a beginner, you're better off choosing the fretboard wood for it's look, if that's what will motivate you to play more often.

-Fret wire is not round, though it appears to be on your guitar: it's shaped like a mushroom.
-The portion similar to the cap of a mushroom is called the crown.
+Fret wire is not round, though it appears to be when you look at your guitar.
+It is actually shaped like a mushroom.
+The portion similar to the cap of a mushroom, which you can see, is called the crown.
 The equivalent of the stem of a mushroom is called the tang.
 There are slight barbs on the sides of the tang to help hold the fret wire in place.
 Fret wires are also held in place with glue, and sometimes with lacquer on the fretboard.

 Guitar Fretboard Layout